microchip-pic-avr-examples/avr128db48-getting-started-with-mvio-mplab/README.md

 <a><img src="images/overview.png" alt="overview" width="800"/></a>

-These examples  how the Multi-Voltage I/O feature works on the AVR-DB family of microcontrollers.
+These examples show how the Multi-Voltage I/O feature works on the AVR DB family of microcontrollers.
 It covers the following use cases:

 * **Polling VDDIO2 Status**: